-Author has written 13 stories for Calvin & Hobbes, Kingdom Hearts, Minecraft, Pikmin, My Little Pony, and Dragon Ball Z.
+Author has written 18 stories for Calvin & Hobbes, Kingdom Hearts, Minecraft, Pikmin, My Little Pony, Dragon Ball Z, Harry Potter, Yu-Gi-Oh, Pokémon, Psych, SCP Foundation Mythos, Homestuck, and Miraculous: Tales of Ladybug & Cat Noir.

 THE OMNIVERSE EVENT